community charrette

 • Rates do not include Gross Receipt Tax (GRT).
 If your municipality collects GRT, it will be added to these rates.

-• The 12-month trailing average for the period January 2023 to December 2023 was 9.459 cents/kWh for residential customer and 8.970 cents/kWh for commercial customers
+• The Con Ed 12-month trailing average for the period January 2024 to December 2024 was 10.257 cents/kWh for residential customers and 9.4455 cents/kWh for commercial customers

 • Westchester County lies in Con Edison zones H and I; the 12-month average rates shown here represent the average of the two zones.